top of page

 I aim to provide a safe and supportive environment for LGBTQ, queer, and gender- expressive people to explore, heal, and find acceptance.
 Also central to my work is providing support for those who are reconciling identity with religion, religious experiences, and religious trauma.
 I operate from a strengths- based and trauma informed perspective to empower clients using a variety of therapeutic approaches, including EMDR, CBT, solution-focused, motivational interviewing, mindfulness, and Internal Family Systems.

-Nate Skroban, LMSW
+Nate Skroban, LCSW

 • email